reflectoring/reflectoring.github.io/_posts/2020-07-12-the-lifecycle-of-spring-beans.md

 </div>

 ### Using `Aware` Interfaces
-Another way of getting into the lifecycle, we can use `Aware` interfaces:
+For an another way of getting into the lifecycle, we can use `Aware` interfaces:
 ```java
 @Component
 public class MySpringBean implements BeanNameAware, ApplicationContextAware {